junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 $$X(t;\sigma, \nu,\theta) = b(T_t;\theta,\sigma)$$

-where $T_t$ is time $t$ value of a Gamma process with variance rate $\nu$.
+where $$T_t$$ is time $$t$$ value of a Gamma process with variance rate $$\nu$$.

 Variance Gamma smiles are similar to jump diffusion smiles, the smiles tend to flatten out over time as the model becomes more similar to a pure diffusive model.

 ### Local Volatility

 Local volatility derives volatility surface from quoted market prices, and use this surface to price more exotic instruments.
 Under risk-neutrality, there's a unique diffusion process consistent with market prices.
-The unique volatility function $\sigma(S_t, t)$ is local volatility function.
+The unique volatility function $$\sigma(S_t, t)$$ is local volatility function.

 Once local volatility surface is found, exotic instruments can be priced consistently with market price.
 The problem is that the volatility surface is market's current view of volatility, and this will change in future, so exotic options will no longer be consistent with market prices.